 The present document aims to provide an insight in the latest developments on threats affecting payments, including cybercrime.
 It further provides an insight into the payments fraud resulting from criminal attacks.
 However, it does not endeavour to be a complete report on all criminal activities.
 It only attempts to create awareness on these matters to allow stakeholders involved in payments to decide on possible actions in this respect in order to maintain the trust in their payment solutions.
 Section 1 provides the references, definitions, and abbreviations used in this document.
-Section 2 describes threats and fraud enablers, generic to payment-relevant processes and payment instruments.
-Section 3 analyses threats which are exploited nowadays against payment-relevant processes and are contributing to fraud.
-Section 4 elaborates on fraud specific to payment instruments.
-The conclusions of this report may be found in Section 5.
+Section 2 sets out a relevant list of the most recent attacks.
+Section 3 covers a broader landscape of attacks: generic to payment processes and payment instruments, specific ones exploited nowadays against payment processes, and specific ones to payment instruments.
+The conclusions of this report may be found in Section 4.
 Annex I contains a summary of the threats and the main suggested controls and mitigation measures for each threat.